Cyfrin/Updraft/courses/security/6-thunder-loan/10-recon-continued/+page.md

 Now that we have so much context and understanding of Thunder Loan, I think we're ready to dive in and start breaking it.

-In the next lesson we'll start with applying some of our tools to weed out some low hanging fruit.
+In the next lesson, we'll start with applying some of our tools to weed out some low hanging fruit.
 See you there!